My Love Story with Florence

 - May 30

-- 3 min read
+- 4 min read

-Florence—Firenze—was the city that reached into my soul and whispered, "You belong here."
+There are cities you visit, and then there are cities that change you forever.
+Florence—Firenze—is one of those cities.
+It reached into my soul and whispered, "You belong here."
 From the moment my feet met those timeworn cobblestones, something inside me shifted.
 I wasn't just another tourist snapping photos of the Duomo (though, my God, the Duomo...).
 I was someone remembering something I never consciously knew.
-A homecoming of sorts.
+It felt like a homecoming of sorts.

-Today, I’m writing this as a love letter to that city, and the life I built within its sun-drenched walls.
+Today, I’m writing this as a love letter to that city and the life I built within its sun-drenched walls.

 A Seed Planted by Family

 My connection to Italy was born from a yearning to explore a world unlike my own.
-My Nonna/Nana who was born in a small town outside Modena, she planted the seed of Italy deep within me, even if she herself had conflicting feelings about me visiting due to her experiences during WWII.
+My Nonna/Nana, who was born in a small town outside Modena, planted the seed of Italy deep within me.
+Even though she had conflicting feelings about me visiting due to her experiences during WWII, her spirit lingered in my heart.
+Her smile in a faded photograph sits next to my computer as I write this, reminding me of my roots as I made my way to Florence for the first time.

 Becoming More Than a Visitor

-Eventually, I wasn't just surviving in Florence.
-I was living it.
-Ordering coffee like a local.
-Greeting my fruit vendor Eugenio (who always tossed in a little something extra).
-Dreaming in Italian.
+I discovered how the day pauses for siesta.
+I learned that a single espresso can stretch into a thirty-minute conversation.
+Eventually, I wasn't just surviving in Florence; I was living it.
+I ordered coffee like a local, greeted my fruit vendor Eugenio (who always tossed in a little something extra), and even found myself dreaming in Italian.

 The Florence No One Tells You About

-There were favorite panino spots, like the one run by Luca and Leo, where I’d sit and soak in political debates in Italian.
+I found favorite panino spots, like the one run by Luca and Leo, where I’d sit and soak in political debates in Italian.
 Pangie's—our beloved local trattoria—now gone, like so many beloved places in Florence.
 But that's the nature of cities.
 They evolve, and so do we.

 Florence Taught Me to Slow Down

+Back then, I didn’t have a car.
+I didn’t have insurance payments or a mountain of responsibilities.
 I had a bike, a modest apartment, and a fierce determination to make my life in this place.

+I learned to slow down, not because it was trendy, but because it was necessary.
 Life forced me to pause.
 And in those pauses, I found myself.
 I found meaning.

 Why I Created Truly Italy

 When people ask me why I created Truly Italy, I think about all these stories.
 The hidden ones.
 The real ones.
-The moments that made me feel alive, connected, transformed.
+The moments that made me feel alive, connected, and transformed.

 I don’t want you to check Italy off your list.
 I want you to walk away feeling like you lived there.
 Like you belonged.

-So if this story stirs something in you—if you’ve ever longed to not just visit, but to belong somewhere—maybe it’s time.
+So if this story stirs something in you—if you’ve ever longed to not just visit but to belong somewhere—maybe it’s time.
+Maybe Florence is calling you too.

 Ready to experience Italy like a local?